 The shorter and more concise you can be, the better.
 For this reason, anywhere between one and seven key values is a good amount to convey (again, depending on the detail of each).

 There is, however, a little leeway if you’re addressing employees more than customers.
-This means that your primary audience has to read the values set out in order to perform effectively and gel with the rest of their team, so holding their attention for more than a few seconds isn’t as much of a battle.
+This means that your primary audience has to read the values set out in order to perform effectively and gel with the rest of their team.

 As long as you cover your core values and priorities, you should be grand.